-In WPForms, the Net Promoter Score from your forms will be automatically calculated — no need to run the math yourself.
-We’ll discuss the meaning of NPS numbers, and how to view your Net Promoter Score field results, a little later in this doc.
+In WPForms, your Net Promoter Score is automatically calculated from your form entries, so there’s no need to do the math yourself.
+We’ll discuss how to view your Net Promoter Score field results, and what those numbers mean, a little later in this doc.

-Want to create a scale with custom options?
-Our Likert Scale field is similar to the NPS field, except that it lets you fully customize each option in your scale.
+Note: Want to create a feedback system with custom ratings?
+Our Likert Scale field is similar to the NPS field, but it lets you fully customize each option in your scale.
 Be sure to check out our guide to the Likert Scale field for more details.

 Before we get started, you’ll need to install the Surveys and Polls addon.

-Then, you can create a new form or edit an existing form.
+Then, you can create a new form or edit an existing one.

 Here, you’ll see two NPS-related options under Select a Template.

-- NPS Simple Survey Form: Asks users who select a low Net Promoter Score for more details.
+- NPS Simple Survey Form: Asks users who select a low rating for more details.

-- NPS Enhanced Survey Form: Asks all users additional relevant questions based on the Net Promoter Score selected.
+- NPS Enhanced Survey Form: Asks all users additional relevant questions based on the rating they select.

-It’s not necessary to create a new form to use the NPS field, and you can add this field to any existing form.
+A template is not required to use the NPS field in WPForms.
+You can add it to any existing form.

-After opening the form builder to edit a form, you can look under the Fancy Fields section to find the Net Promoter Score field.
-Simply click the field to add it to the form, or drag and drop it into your form’s preview area.
+After opening a form for editing, look under the Fancy Fields section to find the Net Promoter Score field.
+Simply click on it to add it to the form, or drag and drop it into the preview area.

-Once the field is added, you can click on it to open the Field Options panel.
-From here, you’ll have options to rename the field, add a description, and require the field.
+Once you’ve added the field, you can click on it in the preview to the right.
+This will open the Field Options panel.
+From here, you can change the field’s label, add a description, and mark it as required.

-Once your form is ready, you can embed it on your site and start collecting form submissions.
-The Surveys and Polls addon can generate lots of useful information for you, but for this tutorial we’ll specifically focus on the Net Promoter Score results.
+Once your form is ready, you can embed it on your site and start collecting entries.
+The Surveys and Polls addon generates lots of useful information for you, but for this tutorial we’ll specifically focus on the Net Promoter Score results.

-WPForms will calculate all of the values you need for NPS.
-To view your results, you’ll need to go to WPForms » All Forms.
-From here, hover over the form name to display an extra menu, then click Survey Results.
+WPForms will calculate your NPS based on the ratings your users submit.
+To view your results, go to WPForms » All Forms.
+From here, hover over the form name, then click Survey Results.

-Once you’re viewing the Survey Results page, you’ll be able to easily view your NPS data in a graph and as a table.
-The table will display the percentage and total number of users who fall into each NPS category, as well as the overall Net Promoter Score based on these values.
+Once you’re viewing the Survey Results page, you’ll be able to easily see your NPS data in a graph and as a table.
+The table displays the percentage and total number of users who fall into each NPS category (explained in detail below).
+It will also show your overall Net Promoter Score based on these values.

-You can also use the icons in the upper right of the Net Promoter Score field results to switch the graph type.
+You can click the icons above your Net Promoter Score results graph to switch the chart type.

-The simple 0-10 scoring system for NPS lets you get a quick read on customers.
-Here’s how the NPS system groups customer scores:
+The simple 0-10 scoring system for NPS lets you get a quick read on your customers.
+Here’s how the NPS system groups scores:

 - Promoters (9-10): Enthusiastic and loyal.
-They will likely purchase from you again and, importantly, help promote your brand by recommending your services to others.
+They will likely purchase from you again and, importantly, help promote your brand by recommending your products or services to others.

 - Passives (7-8): Satisfied or neutral (not particularly enthusiastic or loyal).
-They will likely not feel strongly enough about your services to promote them in either a positive or negative way.
+They will likely not feel strongly enough about your products or services to promote them in either a positive or negative way.

 - Detractors (0-6): Unsatisfied and not loyal.
-They will likely not purchase from you again, and may share a negative view of your services with others.
+They will likely not purchase from you again, and may share a negative view of your brand with others.

-To get a Net Promoter Score for your organization, you’d use the following formula:
+To get your Net Promoter Score, you’d use the following formula:

 % Promoters – % Detractors = Net Promoter Score

 Would you like to collect more details from users who share a particular Net Promoter Score?
-Conditional logic allows you to show additional questions only to users who select a certain score.
+Conditional logic lets you show additional questions only to users who select a certain rating.

-As an example, let’s ask customers who share a score of 8 or below (any Passives or Detractors) to share some extra insights.
+As an example, let’s ask customers who give a score of 8 or below (any Passives or Detractors) to share some extra insights.

 To set this up, you’ll need to open the form builder and add a new field.
 Since we want to ask an open-ended question in our example, we’ll add a Paragraph Text field.

 Once you’ve created your new field, you’ll need to add conditional logic.
-Still on the Field Options panel where you set the field label, open the section named Conditional Logic.
+In the Field Options panel where you set the field label, open the section named Conditionals.
 Then, go ahead and check the box labeled Enable Conditional Logic.

-Now you can create a rule to determine when the field will display/be hidden.
+Now you can create a rule to determine when the field will be visible and when it will be hidden.
 For our example, our rule will state: “Show this field if How likely are you to recommend our company to a friend or colleague? is less than 9.”

-With this rule in place, the field will only display when the user selects a Net Promoter Score of 8 or less.
+With this rule in place, the field will only display when a user selects a Net Promoter Score rating of 8 or less.

 That’s it!
 You can now easily survey customers to find out your Net Promoter Score.

-Next, would you like to learn what else you can do with that survey report?
-Be sure to check out our tutorial on the Surveys and Polls addon for details on all of the powerful features this addon includes.
+Next, would you like to learn what else you can do with your survey report?
+Be sure to check out our tutorial on the Surveys and Polls addon for details on all of the powerful features it includes.